I-am-PUID-0/DUMB_docs/docs/services/riven-backend.md

 - Avoid adding `/data` to your media library — instead, add `/mnt` to ensure only cleaned and processed content is indexed.

 !!! tip "✅ **Best Practice:**"
-    Use the same mount paths across DMB and Media Server containers — even if the host paths differ.
+    Use the same mount paths across DUMB and Media Server containers — even if the host paths differ.

 ---

 ### Host-Based Media Server: Mount Path Consistency

 If your media server (such as Plex) runs **directly on the host** (not in Docker), it will access media files using the host's file system.
-In this setup, any symlinks created inside the DMB container must resolve correctly **on the host**.
+In this setup, any symlinks created inside the DUMB container must resolve correctly **on the host**.
 This means the media paths inside the container must exactly match the paths used by the host.

 Symlink resolution is based on absolute paths.
 If those paths don't exist or don't match outside the container, the symlinks will be broken or unusable by the media server.